The-Power-Store/Level-Up/README.md

 #Mystique-Boutique

-Mysti Bouti is an online store where you can buy all the magical items your heart desires
+Mysti Bouti is an mock e-commerce store where you can buy all the magical items your heart desires

 Built using PostgreSQL, Sequelize, Node/Express, React, Redux and React-Redux